Special Event Permits

 Events that wish to make use of Pitkin County Open Space and Trails require a separate permit.
 Access the Open Space and Trails application.

-Additionally, the City of Aspen, and the Town of Snowmass Village, independently issue Special Event Permits if the event falls within each respective jurisdiction.
+Additionally, the City of Aspen, and the Town of Snowmass Village, will also need to independently issue Special Event Permits, if the event falls within each of those respective jurisdictions.

-Applicants are required to create an account and sign in to the Special Event Permit Application in order to save, view and edit applications.
-It is recommended that applicants read through the Special Event Permit Guide to answer any questions they may have regarding their event, and determine what necessary materials are to be submitted with their application.
+Applicants are required to create an account and sign in to the Special Event Permit Application at least 90 days prior to the event, in order to save, view and edit applications.
+It is recommended that Applicants read through the Special Event Permit Guide to answer any questions they may have regarding their event, and determine what necessary materials are to be submitted with their application.

 After uploading the necessary documents and information to the application, it will be reviewed, additional information will be collected and then sent out for referral to applicable agencies.
 You will be notified if your event qualifies for a permit and/or whether it requires additional permits, information, and/or a meeting with the Special Event Committee.
 The Special Event Committee is made up of County agencies involved in the permitting process or whose resources may be impacted by the event.